Surgical incision

 A surgical incision is a cut made through the skin and soft tissue to facilitate an operation or procedure.
-Often, multiple incisions are possible for an operation.
+Often, multiple incisions are possible for an operation, and one must be chosen by the surgeon.
+Sometimes these choices are made based on preference, but also to avoid predictable problems, such as putting a new incision close to a recent one, which can compromise the blood flow to the skin in between the two incisions.

 In general, a surgical incision is made as small and unobtrusive as possible to facilitate safe and timely operating conditions and recovery.
+In the words of the Nobel Prize winning physician Emil Theodor Kocher, a surgical incision "must be as long as necessary and as short as possible".
+Correct placement can reduce the length of the incision.

 Anatomy

 Incisions of the neck, chest, and abdomen.